Stadiums of AFC Ajax: 1893–1900: "Het Veldje"

 Prior to the foundation of the club in 1900, during what is considered the prehistory of the club, Ajax had played their matches on an empty field at the end of the Overtoom in the municipality of Nieuwer Amstel.
 An area which lied outside the city limits at the time and in 1881 had been made an extension of the Vondelpark.
 For ƒ15 (Dutch guilder) a day, the team could play on the field commonly known as "Het Veldje".
 The exact measurements of the pitch are not known, but sometimes corner kicks were taken from the sidewalk.
 In 1896 the area was included in the expansion of the municipality of Amsterdam, leaving Ajax in search of a new location.

 1900–1907: Amsterdam-Noord

 In the beginning, the sporting ambitions of Floris Stempel and Han Dade were not reflected in the pitch the team played their matches on.
 Forced to play on the farmer fields of Buiksloterham in Amsterdam-Noord.
-There was a high demand for football pitches in the city and Ajax were forced to compete on the outskirts of the city then.
-This proved to be especially trying of the Supporters who had to take a ferry to the North, and then walk 15 minutes to the field.
+There was a high demand for football pitches in the city and Ajax were forced to compete on the outskirts of the city.
+This proved to be especially troublesome for supporters who had to take a ferry, and then walk fifteen minutes to the field.
 Irrespective of these challenges, the club did manage to come in second place twice in their competition.